isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 Travellers who are fit for travel should:

 <ol style="font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
-	<li style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Take an on-arrival COVID-19 Polymerase Chain Reaction test at Changi Airport.
-Travellers are required to <a href="https://safetravel.changiairport.com/#/" target="_blank">book and pre-pay</a> for the test before arrival.
-Without advance booking, travellers can expect delays in the administration of the test and departure from the checkpoint.
+	<li style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;"><a href="https://safetravel.changiairport.com/#/" target="_blank">Pre-register and pre-pay</a> for their on-arrival COVID-19 Polymerase Chain Reaction test (S$125) at Changi Airport.
+Travellers are required to book for the test before arrival.
+Without advance booking, travellers can expect delays in the administration of the test and departure from the checkpoints.
 </li>
 		<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Install <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> and <a href="https://www.whatsapp.com/download" target="_blank">WhatsApp</a> mobile applications on their mobile phones which will facilitate SHN compliance checks and contact tracing</li>
 </ol>